davenquinn/xenoliths/paper/text/chapters/01-introduction.md

 resulting from the subduction of the conjugate massif to the Shatsky Rise oceanic igneous province [@Livaccari1981; @Sliter1984; @Saleeby2003], which is currently resolved in deep seismic tomographic images beneath the interior of North America [@Liu2010; @Sun2017].
-The Salinia nappes and adjacent (restored for Neogene dextral faulting) deeply exhumed batholithic rocks were displaced and structurally attenuated by both the shallow subduction megathrust and subsequent trench-directed extensional faulting, which occurred as the Shatsky conjugate moved deeper into the mantle beneath the North American plate [@Saleeby2003; @Liu2010; @Chapman2012].
+As the Shatsky conjugate moved deeper into the mantle beneath the North American plate, the Salinia nappes and adjacent (restored for Neogene dextral faulting) deeply exhumed batholithic rocks were displaced and structurally attenuated by both the shallow subduction megathrust and subsequent trench-directed extensional faulting [@Saleeby2003; @Liu2010;
+@Chapman2012].

 In the Neogene, ridge subduction and the opening of the Pacific-Farallon slab window [@Atwater1998] drove far-field effects including late